-In October 2009, most likely in an attempt to refresh stage productions, Universal opened a new show in Seuss Landing called Oh, the Stories You’ll Hear!
-Based off of the Oh, the Places You’ll Go! book that was published in 1990 (the last Dr. Seuss released in his lifetime), the impromptu performance – which is held by The High in the Sky Seuss Trolley Train Ride – sees several famous Seuss characters come out for a song and dance.
+In October 2009, most likely in an attempt to refresh the stage production that had been at Seuss Landing since day one, Universal opened a new show called Oh, the Stories You’ll Hear!
+Based off of the Oh, the Places You’ll Go! book that was published in 1990 (the last Dr. Seuss released in his lifetime), the impromptu performance – which is held next to The High in the Sky Seuss Trolley Train Ride – sees several famous Seuss characters come out for a song and dance.
 Afterwards, the cast breaks up into a series of small meet-‘n-greets with children and their families.

 Though not a major attraction by any stretch of the imagination, Oh, the Stories You’ll Hear! does help flesh out the park’s overall lineup and, more specifically, its family offerings.

 14. The Wizarding World of Harry Potter – Hogsmeade